nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Done ✓

+- [x] remove effectless operations in ir code as an optimization
+- [x] declare optimizations/string representation/cli argument using a single macro
 - [x] differentiate between dereference used to assign and dereference used to get a value
 - [x] generate simplified intermediate code on which flow analysis is easier
 - [x] show line numbers in error messages and warnings